- Home >

 Mapping out a Plan for Engagement and Integrative Learning in the First-Year

-This presentation will provide students with an overview of USC Connect and help them intentionally map out a plan for their meaningful engagement on campus.
+This presentation will provide students with an overview of USC Connect and Graduation with Leadership Distinction (GLD) and help them intentionally map out a plan for their meaningful engagement on campus.
 During the presentation students will reflect on their current and past experiences, and how these will influence their future involvement.
 This session engages students in group discussion and individual reflection.
-Specifically, it will outline what USC Connect and integrative learning are at the University of South Carolina.
-Students will leave with an intentional and personalized plan on how to connect what they are learning in their classroom experiences and their beyond the classroom activities.
-It expands upon the Student Engagement Plan that can be found in Chapter 3 of Transitions.
+Specifically, it will outline what USC Connect, integrative learning and what the steps are to GLD are at the University of South Carolina.
+Students will leave with an intentional and personalized plan on how to connect what their learning in their classroom experiences and their beyond the classroom activities.

 This session will not be offered until late September/ early October and is designed to help students after they have been exposed to opportunities for involvement on USC’s campus.